Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What Is Hip Pain?

+Any pain originating or manifesting in the region in the body relating to the connection of the thigh bone (femur) where it meets the hip bone( ilium).
+An ache or sharp pain in the groin region may originate from the hip.
+Pain can emanate from the muscles, tendons, ligaments, or refer from intervertebral disc or skeletal structures of the spine.
 Hip pain is a common issue that can be directed back to a wide variety of problems.
-By providing the precise location of your hip pain we can determine the cause of your pain.
-Often the inside of the hip and groin area is from joint issues while upper thigh and outer hip derive from problems with muscles, ligaments, tendons and other soft tissues that surround your hip joint.
+Often the inside of the hip and groin area is from joint issues while upper thigh and outer hip derive from problems with muscles, ligaments, tendons, bursa, and other soft tissues that surround your hip joint.

 Hip Pain Causes

-Hip pain may be caused by arthritis more specifically psoriatic arthritis, rheumatoid arthritis (inflammatory joint disease), or septic arthritis, Injuries such as hip labral tears, inguinal hernia, sprains, or tendinitis can play a role in hip pain.
-There are other causes such as pinched nerves, a traumatic injury, repetitive strain from improper mechanics.
+Hip pain may be caused by numerous sources.
+Arthritis, psoriatic arthritis, rheumatoid arthritis (inflammatory joint disease), hip labral tears, inguinal hernia, sprains, or tendinitis can all cause hip pain.
+There are other causes such as pinched nerves, a traumatic injury, repetitive strain from improper mechanics, and trigger points.

 Hip Strain Symptoms